BMW 5 Series review - Engines, performance and drive

 In fact, for most of the time this engine is as unobtrusive as the bigger six-cylinder in the 530d.
-And while the 261bhp unit knocks nearly two seconds off the 520d’s 0-62mph claim with a time of 5.7 seconds, in the real world the differences aren’t as obvious as you’d think.
+And while the 282bhp unit knocks nearly two seconds off the 520d’s 0-62mph claim with a time of 5.4 seconds, in the real world the differences aren’t as obvious as you’d think.

 There’s more low-down muscle with the larger engine, while the deep growl under hard acceleration adds to the sporty appeal.
 Yet unless you want to have bragging rights when it comes to the Top Trumps performance statistics, the 520d’s more balanced mix of performance and efficiency makes it the more rounded choice.

-The excellence of the diesels leaves the petrol models firmly in the shade; particularly the 530i, which offers no real performance or refinement advantage over the 520d and 530d.
-The 530e is an impressive alternative, though, driving very nearly as well as the petrol and diesel cars, with the added boon of its 31-mile zero emissions range in the less potent car.
+The excellence of the diesels leave the petrol models firmly in the shade.
+The 530e and 545e are impressive alternatives, though, driving very nearly as well as the petrol and diesel cars, with the added boon of up to 37 miles of zero emissions range in the less potent car.

 In this review

-- 2Engines, performance and drive - currently readingOverall weight reduction means the BMW 5 Series is faster and better to drive than ever.
+- 2Engines, performance and drive - currently readingA weight reduction means the BMW 5 Series is faster and better to drive than ever

 - 6Reliability and SafetyCutting edge safety kit is available on all models, while tried and tested mechanicals should prove reliable